-NOTE: This information was published on 31st March 2020 and I’m reviewing the situation as it unfolds.
-This information may be slightly out of date, but if you have any concerns, please do contact me to discuss further on 07984349058 or email [email protected].
-Stay safe xxPB
+NOTE: This information was updated on 14th July 2021 and I’m reviewing the government guidance as and when it is annouced.
+This information may be slightly out of date, but if you have any concerns, please do contact me to discuss further on 07984349058 or email firstname.lastname@example.org.Philip Bedford

-We’re all struggling with the coronavirus pandemic that has shocked the world in 2020, and the wedding industry and wedding photographers have been impacted too.
+We’re all struggling with the coronavirus pandemic that has shocked the world in 2020, and of course the wedding industry, and wedding photographers have been impacted too.
 I thought it might be helpful to share some thoughts and advice for you regarding coronavirus and wedding photography at this incredibly trying time.
-I’ve contacted all my clients that are due to get married between March & April, but I thought I should share this with everyone so you can be fully aware of what I’ve been doing to prepare for this unprecedented crisis in our wedding industry.

 I’ve been doing as much research as I can in the wedding industry in order to be as informed as possible about the current circumstances regarding Covid-19, and please don’t hesitate to give me a call if you’d like to chat through any of your concerns.
-At the moment no-one can fully predict what is going to happen, but it looks like the UK government is expecting the current situation to last at least 12 weeks and the government has cancelled weddings for three weeks.
-Hopefully, none of this will affect you and your wedding, and we’ll be back to normal in no time at all.
+Although the UK seems to be having tremendous success with their vaccination rollout, there are of course other complications, such as new variants of the virus and, even if our entire pollution was vaccinated, I expect this will still affect international travel, e.g and wedding guests coming from abroad.

 I’ve found the information provided by hitched.co.uk on their website to be really useful: https://www.hitched.co.uk/wedding-planning/organising-and-planning/will-coronavirus-affect-my-wedding-day/

-From my perspective, unless the circumstances change, your wedding will be going ahead as normal and I will be preparing to photograph your big day as agreed.
-I will continue to monitor the coronavirus situation in regards to your wedding photography, and I can’t wait for these restrictions to be lifted!
-It may be helpful for us to have a conversation about how the wedding day will be affected by this new situation, if any restrictions are still in place to combat the pandemic.
+From my perspective, unless the circumstances change, your wedding will be going ahead as planned and I will be preparing to photograph your big day as agreed.
+I will continue to monitor the coronavirus situation in regards to your wedding photography, and I have produced a Covid-19 risk assessment that I will be following whilst case numbers are still quite high.

 What happens if I’m not available due to this pandemic?